mcesbrondarnaud/ada-course-website/contents/chapter1.md

 </section>

-(Insert Fig 1.1: Reddit Embeddings Map)
-<iframe src='https://flo.uri.sh/visualisation/26887294/embed' title='Interactive or visual content' class='flourish-embed-iframe' frameborder='0' scrolling='no' style='width:70%;height:600px;' sandbox='allow-same-origin allow-forms allow-scripts allow-downloads allow-popups allow-popups-to-escape-sandbox allow-top-navigation-by-user-activation'></iframe>

-**The Analysis:** This is the satellite view of Reddit.
-You can clearly see the "Continents" forming:
-- **The Gaming Archipelago:** A massive, dense cluster of interconnected games.
-- **The Political Front:** Highly active, often isolated from the more casual zones.
-- **The Neutral Zones:** Hobby and Lifestyle communities floating on the periphery.

 This structure reveals an important nuance: the most thematically precise communities tend to form **isolated islands**, while broader themes occupy the middle ground, bridging multiple regions.
 *"But a satellite view is too messy for strategy," Lisa argues.
 "I need to know the chain of command."